 Second, take ownership of your part in the situation.

 Once you study a situation honestly, you’ll be in a position to appreciate all of the factors at play.
-Those factors include what you did, what the other party did, the connections between those decision, larger situational variables, personal histories and personalities, and so on.
+Those factors include what you did, what the other party did, the connections between those decisions, larger situational variables, personal histories and personalities, and so on.
 With all of those cards on the table, you can choose to pick up the ones that are truly yours.

 For example, Alan couldn’t control the database error at work.
 But he could control his response to that error.
 He could have done more to make it clear that the error wasn’t his fault, thereby avoiding the trouble with his boss.